zebrafactory/zebrachain/README.md

 we want to verify by the signature only if essential, and otherwise move onto relying on the hash instead.

 In the near term ZebraChain needs to configurable to support all the [NIST post quantum standards](https://www.nist.gov/news-events/news/2024/08/nist-releases-first-3-finalized-post-quantum-encryption-standards) and multiple hash algorithms.
-It be possible to add new algorithms in the future.
+It must be possible to add new algorithms in the future.

 But the current focus is on building a simple, non-configurable reference implementation using: